albertarcuri/albertarcuri/README.md

 Albert is a Senior Full Stack Developer with a strong proficiency in Ruby, Elixir, and JavaScript.
 He has 10+ years of experience building innovative web applications that prioritize performance, scalability, and user experience.
 Below you can see his technical skills in detail:

+When Albert works on a project, he doesn't stop until it's awesome.
+He pays attention to all the little details and makes sure everything works perfectly.
+He's not just really good at building websites; he's also super dedicated and loves what he does.
+He's been doing it for a long time and still gets excited about learning new stuff.
+Even though he already knows a lot about web development, he's always trying to learn more.
+And he's happy to help others learn too!

+## Skills

 - Back-End Development: Ruby, Ruby on Rails, Elixir, Phoenix
 - Front-End Development: HTML5, CSS, JavaScript, React, Vue.js
 - Database: PostgreSQL, MySQL, MongoDB, Redis